Sivakumarin Sabadham

-Sivakumarin Sabadham is a 2021 Indian Tamil-language musical comedy drama film written and directed by Hiphop Tamizha who co-produced the film with Sathya Jyothi Films in the banner Indie Rebels.
+Sivakumarin Sabadham is a 2021 Indian Tamil-language musical comedy drama film written and directed by Adhi of Hiphop Tamizha who co-produced the film with Sathya Jyothi Films in the banner Indie Rebels.
 Adhi also stars as the lead alongside Prankster Rahul in his debut and Madhuri Jain.
 The film was released on 30 September 2021 to mixed reviews and did average collections.

 Synopsis

 A young man from a weaving family vows to restore it to its past glory by taking on a textile magnate.